sdiehl/wiwinwlh/tutorial.md

 ```

 In Haskell a F-algebra is a functor ``f a`` together with a function ``f a -> a``.
-A coagebra reverses the function.
+A coalgebra reverses the function.
 For a functor ``f`` we can form its
 recursive unrolling using the recursive ``Fix`` newtype wrapper.